Old Norse orthography: Manuscript spelling

 The original Icelandic manuscripts, which are the main source of knowledge of Norse mythology, did not employ a unified system of spelling.
 During the Viking Age, many dialects of Old Norse were spoken.
-While they appear to have been mutually intelligible, the slight variances resulted in various spelling.
+While they appear to have been mutually intelligible, the slight variances resulted in various spellings.
 Thus the same name might be spelled several different ways even in the original manuscripts.
 Letters unique to the language existed, such as a modified version of the letter Wynn called Vend that was used briefly for the sounds /u/, /v/, and /w/.
 In particular, the length of vowels was only sporadically marked in many manuscripts and various umlauted vowels were often not distinguished from others.
 Another complication is that several shortcut forms for common words, syllables, and grammatical endings developed.
 One example is the use of the rune named maðr (man) for the word maðr.
 Another is the use of a special glyph for the various r-endings so common in Old Norse.
 These scribal abbreviations are categorized as follows: